B2B Operations Information Design

 Research began by looking outside the industry: studying how IKEA and CAD modelling tools handle complex assembly guidance for non-expert users.
 This surfaced a key insight: the problem wasn't installer capability, it was the information environment.
 The existing diagrams asked users to remember too much at once.

-I mapped the full onsite equipment ecosystem to ensure any solution would scale beyond the spray nozzle, then ran a value/cost prioritisation with the team to focus development on high-impact and low-complexity features first.
+I mapped the full onsite equipment ecosystem to ensure any solution would scale beyond the spray nozzle, then ran a value/cost prioritisation with the team to focus development on high-impact, low-complexity features first.

 Solution

-Rather than building a full 3D viewer, which would have required complex API integration, I simplified navigation to 3 fixed perspective views (front, bottom, top), ensuring all components remained visible while staying within Flutter’s constraints.
-This constraint actually improved usability: fixed views are faster to navigate than free rotation for task-focused assembly work.
+Rather than building a full 3D viewer, which would have required complex API integration, I simplified navigation to 3 fixed perspective views (front, bottom, top), keeping all components visible within Flutter's constraints.
+The constraint actually improved usability: fixed views are faster to navigate than free rotation for task-focused assembly work.

 As a result, I designed an interactive parts diagram system that:

-Designing the right information environment can significantly reduce errors without changing the underlying task.
+Designing the right information environment can significantly reduce mistakes without changing the job-to-be-done. — Key takeaway